The Memorial to Enslaved Laborers

 The memorial is purposefully located near the Rotunda and the UVA Corner, and is included in the UNESCO World Heritage Site.
 By weaving the memorial into the daily fabric of University life, the University is creating a new gathering space in a highly visible and public location

 The memorial’s design, the product of extensive engagement with Charlottesville and UVA community members on key decisions, is both intentional and symbolic.
 Visitors will encounter the complex and challenging lives of enslaved men, women, and children through the memorial’s features and motifs that echo bondage but also bear witness to the perseverance of the human spirit.

-With groundbreaking tentatively scheduled for 2019, design refinements to the memorial will continue as the University builds philanthropic support for the project.
+Design refinements to the memorial will continue as the University builds philanthropic support for the project.
 Since the memorial’s footprint is substantial, and is to be located in a busy area on Grounds, extensive site preparation must occur prior to a start date.

 How much will it cost?

 The University currently estimates the memorial’s cost to be $6 million.
 All funds raised for its construction will come from private philanthropy.